We Want It All

-We Want It All is one of only two songs the Rage Against the Machine vocalist Zack de la Rocha released while the band was disbanded.
+We Want It All is one of only two songs that Rage Against the Machine vocalist Zack de la Rocha released while the band was disbanded.
 Out of the twenty or so tracks which De La Rocha and Trent Reznor of Nine Inch Nails collaborated on, this is the only track of those sessions which has been released.
 Produced by Reznor and recorded at Nothing Studio in New Orleans in 2003, "We Want It All" appears on the 2004 compilation album Songs and Artists that Inspired Fahrenheit 9/11.

 Critical reception

 CraveOnline stated: "The vocal track was true to Zack’s lyrical form, while the instrumentation had the drum-and-bass feel of Nine Inch Nails’ 'The Perfect Drug'."